 Shane A. Shapiro, M.D., is dedicated to advancing the science of orthopedics and regenerative medicine through research.
 He is an early adopter of orthobiologic therapies, which are biological substances intended to treat or cure orthopedic and musculoskeletal injuries.
-In addition, he is the principal investigator of the world's first randomized controlled study of bone marrow-derived stem cells to treat knee arthritis — early results of this clinical trial were published in the American Journal of Sports Medicine.
+In addition, he is the principal investigator of the world's first randomized controlled study of bone marrow-derived mononuclear cells (BMAC) to treat knee arthritis.

-Early in his career, Dr. Shapiro worked in the laboratory of Dr. Francis Collins, M.D., Ph.D., at the National Institutes of Health (NIH) to map every gene in the human body for the Human Genome Project.
-Currently, his research focus is to study novel regenerative techniques for chronic nonhealing bone, joint, muscle, tendon and skin maladies that are not candidates for conventional surgical management.
-Examples include stem cell therapy for arthritis, platelet-rich plasma injections for chronic tendinopathies, and the use of living, cell-based biological applications for chronic nonhealing wounds.
+Early in his career, Dr. Shapiro worked in the laboratory of Dr. Francis Collins, M.D., Ph.D., at the National Institutes of Health (NIH) as part of the Human Genome Project.
+Now, Dr. Shapiro's research focus is to study novel regenerative techniques for chronic nonhealing bone, joint, muscle, tendon and skin maladies that are not candidates for conventional surgical management.
+Examples include cell therapies for arthritis, platelet-rich plasma injections for chronic tendinopathies and the use of living, cell-based biological applications for chronic nonhealing wounds.

 - Sponsor investigator and manufacturer for nine Food and Drug Administration (FDA) investigational new drug (IND) applications for cell therapy products currently used in human clinical trials.
-As medical director for the Regenerative Medicine Suites associated with the Center for Regenerative Medicine at Mayo Clinic's campus in Florida, Dr. Shapiro broadens the scope of his research to forge collaborations between medical specialties.
-Such partnerships have resulted in the following projects:
+As medical director for the Regenerative Medicine Suites associated with the Center for Regenerative Medicine at Mayo Clinic's campus in Jacksonville, Florida, Dr. Shapiro has broadened the scope of his research to forge collaborations between medical specialties.
+These partnerships have resulted in the following projects:

 - Biologic therapies to treat male- and female-pattern baldness led by Alison J. Bruce, M.B., Ch.B.

 Significance to patient care

 Regenerative medicine therapies hold the promise to repair, replace or restore tissues and organs injured by trauma and disease.
-The strategies and techniques used in the discovery and translation of these strategies and techniques share a common thread in their ability to mobilize the body's ability to heal and repair tissue where previously it had failed to do so.
-They form a foundation for the future of cell-based therapies for orthopedic diseases.
+The strategies and techniques used in the discovery and translation of these therapies into medical practice share a common thread.
+They aim to mobilize the body's ability to heal and repair tissue where previously it had failed to do so.
+They form the foundation for the future of cell-based therapies for orthopedic diseases.

-- Registered in musculoskeletal ultrasound, American Registry for Diagnostic Medical Sonographers, 2013
+- Registered in musculoskeletal sonography (RMSK), American Registry for Diagnostic Medical Sonography (ARDMS), 2013

-- Intramural Research Training Award, Human Genome Project, National Center for Human Genome Research, National Institutes of Health 1996-1997
+- Pre-Doctoral Intramural Research Training Award, Human Genome Project, National Center for Human Genome Research, National Institutes of Health, 1996-1997